netzerohero/MicrochessRP6502/README.md

+# Microchess for the RP6502 SBC

+Peter Jennings' Microchess for the RP6502 SBC.

+Reference: www.benlo.com/microchess/

+See the User Manual in the 'docs' sub-directory for more information.

-# RP6502 VS Code Scaffolding for CC65
+## Reference - RP6502 VS Code Scaffolding for CC65 tool-chain:

 This provides scaffolding for a new Picocomputer 6502 software project.
 Both C and assembly examples of "Hello, world!" are included.
 Make sure